WebberZone/add-to-all/readme.md

 [![Required PHP](https://img.shields.io/wordpress/plugin/required-php/add-to-all?style=flat-square)](https://wordpress.org/plugins/add-to-all/)
 [![Active installs](https://img.shields.io/wordpress/plugin/installs/add-to-all?style=flat-square)](https://wordpress.org/plugins/add-to-all/)

-__Requires:__ 5.6
+__Requires:__ WordPress 6.3

-__Tested up to:__ 6.2
+__Tested up to:__ WordPress 6.7

 __License:__ [GPL-2.0+](http://www.gnu.org/licenses/gpl-2.0.html)

 __Plugin page:__ [WebberZone Snippetz](https://webberzone.com/plugins/add-to-all/) | [WordPress Plugin page](https://wordpress.org/plugins/add-to-all/)

-The ultimate snippet manager for WordPress to create and manage custom HTML, CSS or JS code snippets.
+The ultimate snippet manager for WordPress that allows you to create and manage custom HTML, CSS, or JS code snippets and insert them in your site's header, footer, content, etc.

 ## Description

+Do you want to customize your site with code but don't want to edit your theme files or worry about losing your changes when you switch themes?
+Do you want to add analytics, site verification, custom CSS, or any other code to your site without using multiple plugins?
+Do you want complete control over where and when you display your code snippets on your site?

+If you answered yes to any of the above questions, WebberZone Snippetz is the perfect plugin!

-[WebberZone Snippetz](https://webberzone.com/plugins/add-to-all/) (formerly Add to All) is a simple, yet powerful plugin that will allow you to create and manage custom snippets of HTML, CSS or JS code and add them to your header, footer, content or feed.
-You can also choose where and when to display your snippets based on various criteria such as post IDs, post types, categories, tags, and more.
+[WebberZone Snippetz](https://webberzone.com/plugins/add-to-all/) (formerly Add to All) is a simple yet powerful plugin that allows you to create and manage custom snippets of HTML, CSS, or JS code and add them to your header, footer, content, or feed.
+You can also choose where and when to display your snippets based on criteria such as post IDs, post types, categories, tags, and more.

-WebberZone Snippetz comes with out of the box support for Google Analytics, Statcounter and Tynt.
-Additionally, it supports site verification for Google, Bing and Pinterest via their HTML tag methods.
+WebberZone Snippetz comes with out-of-the-box support for Google Analytics and Statcounter.
+It lets you easily add meta tags to verify your site with Google, Bing, and Pinterest.

-WebberZone Snippetz also enhances your site’s feed with a copyright notice and a link to the post.
-Plus, it comes with tons of actions and filters to extend its functionality.
+WebberZone Snippetz also enhances your site's feed with a copyright notice and a link to the post.
+It also comes with many actions and filters to extend its functionality.

 Here are some of the key features of WebberZone Snippetz:

 * Create custom snippets with HTML, CSS or JS code
 * Add snippets to your header, footer, content or feed
 * Choose where and when to display your snippets based on post IDs, post types, categories, tags, and more
-* Support for Google Analytics, Statcounter and Tynt
+* Support for Google Analytics and Statcounter
 * Site verification for Google, Bing and Pinterest
 * No need to edit theme files or lose changes when switching themes